Divy1211/TGBot/docs/commands/functional.md

     4. <span style="color:pink">Parameters</span>:
         1. <span style="color:blue">map_uuid</span>: The uuid of the map.
         2. <span style="color:blue">pool_uuid</span>: The uuid of the pool.
-        3. <span style="color:blue">multiplier</span>: The number of players for this map in the pool.
+        3. <span style="color:blue">multiplier</span>: The number of players for this map in the pool, if unspecified will be set to 1.
     5. <span style="color:red">Normal Flow</span>: Fetch the `Guild` instance of the guild where this command is run.
 Fetch the `GameMap` and `Pool` instances, set the `multiplier` of the map, and save the `PoolMap` object to the database.
     6. <span style="color:red">Alternate Flow</span>: Return an appropriate error message if the map or the pool is not found, or, the map is already in the pool.